Restoration Of Michigan Driving Privileges Following Suspension/Revocation For Alcohol Or Drug-Related Driving Offenses:

 Circuit Court Eligible

-In some instances, you may be eligible for review in the circuit court rather than having to appear before a DAAD Hearing Officer.
+In some instances, you may be eligible for review in the circuit court rather than having to appear before a Secretary of State Hearing's Officer.
 The process leading up to the actual court appearance is similar to that leading up to a hearing or review, with just a few differences.
 Your attorney will walk you through this process step-by-step and prepare you for your appearance in court.
 While this particular option is no longer available for most people, contact us today to see if this option is available and the right one for you.

 Free Consultation To Explain Your Rights And Your Best Options